jon-harper/OmniBox/docs/history/index.md

         - Four (4) under MCU pillars
         - Six (6) above MCU pillars
         - Five (5) by PSU wiring cutout
+- **(New) Bottom Panel:** Removable panels for case underside.
-- **Bottom Panel (New):** Removable bottom panels to prevent finger-pokey by curious children and dust intrusion (see Completed Requests below).
+    - Prevents finger-pokey by curious children and dust intrusion (see Completed Requests below).
+    - Adds feet to the case.

 ### Additional Improvements

 - **All:** All core parts now have embossed version numbers to help with intermixing version numbers.
-- **Main Body** Redesigned intakes and modified exhaust mounts
+- **Main Body** Redesigned intakes and modified exhaust mounts.
-    - Easier print
+    - Easier to print.
-    - Leaves room at base for running wires through for external fans
+    - Made room at base for running wires through to external fans.
-- **Base:** Added a third front air vent
+- **Base:** Added a third front air vent.
-- **Base:** All three front vents how have 40mm fan mounts
+- **Base:** All three front vents how have 40mm fan mounts.
+- **CPU Trays** New template and tray design
+    - Old trays still work.
+    - New tray is an easier print with fewer supports needed.
+    - New releases will only include new trays.

 ### Completed Requests